Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT ARGENTINA IS ACTUALLY LIKE

-On paper, Argentina is already cheap.
-A single person can get by in Buenos Aires for around $750 a month, and a couple covering rent, food, and a reasonable social life lands around $1,800, which is roughly 61% cheaper than comparable spending in the US.
-Healthcare is a genuine bright spot -- public hospitals are constitutionally required to treat anyone, including foreigners, and the private clinic network (obras sociales and prepagas) is accessible and competent.
-A mid-tier private health plan runs $80 to $150 a month for expats and gets you into decent Buenos Aires facilities.
-Bureaucracy, however, is its own sport.
-Getting a CUIL (tax ID) and opening a local bank account is doable but slow, requiring multiple visits and paperwork that seems to multiply.
+On paper the country is already cheap.
+Buenos Aires supports one person at around $750 monthly, with a couple covering rent, food, and a reasonable social life near $1,800, roughly 61% below comparable American spending.
+Healthcare is a genuine bright spot, since public hospitals are constitutionally required to treat anyone including foreigners, and the private network of obras sociales and prepagas stays accessible and competent, with a mid-tier plan at $80 to $150 monthly opening decent Buenos Aires facilities.
+Bureaucracy, though, is its own sport.
+Obtaining a CUIL tax ID and opening a local bank account is doable but slow, demanding repeat visits and paperwork that seems to reproduce itself.
 Most Americans wait months for a functional local account.

-What Americans particularly notice when living in Argentina is how socially warm and intellectually engaged Argentines are, especially in Buenos Aires -- conversations go long, dinners start at 10pm and end well after midnight, and people are genuinely curious about where you're from.
-The adjustment is real though.
-Inflation is not an abstraction here; it reshapes grocery receipts month to month and can make budgeting feel like a moving target.
-Language is less of a wall than people expect -- English proficiency is relatively high by regional standards -- but Spanish fluency still opens doors that politeness alone won't.
-What makes Americans stay is usually Buenos Aires itself: a city that somehow combines European architecture, a serious food and wine culture, and enough chaos to feel alive without being exhausting.
-Mendoza pulls in the outdoors-and-wine crowd, and it delivers on both.
+What registers first is how socially warm and intellectually engaged Argentines are, particularly in Buenos Aires, where conversations run long, dinners start at 10pm and end well past midnight, and people are genuinely curious where you came from.
+The adjustment is real regardless.
+Inflation is no abstraction here, reshaping grocery receipts month to month and turning budgeting into a moving target.
+Language poses less of a wall than expected given relatively high regional English proficiency, though Spanish fluency opens doors politeness alone will not.
+What keeps Americans is usually Buenos Aires itself, a city combining European architecture, serious food and wine culture, and enough chaos to feel alive without exhausting you.
+Mendoza draws the outdoors-and-wine crowd and delivers on both counts.

-In your first weeks, get the CUIL started immediately -- even if the process drags, you need it to do almost anything official later.
-Open a local bank account at Banco Nación or Santander as soon as possible, even knowing it will take time.
-Learn the difference between the exchange rate options before you arrive, because the decision you make on day one about how to access your US dollars will affect your actual cost of living more than almost anything else.
-Most Americans moving to Argentina open a Wise account before they leave -- it gives you a way to move money at competitive rates and works at local ATMs while the local banking setup sorts itself out, which in Argentina could take a while.
-Register with the nearest US embassy, take one long weekend in Palermo to simply walk and orient yourself, and then get out to a neighborhood asado before you start making any serious decisions about where to land permanently.
+Start the CUIL immediately, even knowing the process drags, since almost nothing official happens later without it.
+Open an account at Banco Nación or Santander as soon as possible, accepting the timeline.
+Understand your exchange rate options before arriving, because the decision you make on day one about accessing dollars affects your real cost of living more than nearly anything else, which is why a Wise account arranged beforehand matters here specifically: competitive rates and working local ATMs while Argentine banking sorts itself out, a process that can take a while.
+Register with the nearest US embassy, spend one long weekend simply walking Palermo to orient yourself, and get to a neighborhood asado before making any serious decisions about where to land permanently.

 COST OF LIVING SNAPSHOT